monoscope-tech/apitoolkit-landing/index.md

     icon: eye
     visual: Video showing unified logs and traces view, with smooth transitions between different data sources
     children:
+      - title: See exactly what your users saw -- via screen replay
+        details: Watch the actual screen recording of user sessions that led to errors.
+No more guessing from bug reports—see every click, scroll, and action that triggered the issue.
+        learnmore: /features/correlation
       - title: Unified logs and traces in one view
         details: No more tab-switching between tools.
 See your entire request journey from frontend to database in a single timeline.
         learnmore: /features/logs-traces
-      - title: Automatic correlation across services
-        details: We connect the dots for you—linking errors to their root cause across microservices, APIs, and databases instantly.
-        learnmore: /features/correlation
       - title: Full-stack context for every issue
         details: From user action to database query, see the complete story of what happened, when, and why.
         learnmore: /features/full-stack